-What is an Affidavit?
+What Is An Affidavit?

-An affidavit is a statement made under oath that some fact, or set of facts, is true to the best of knowledge of the affiant.
-Affidavits are usually used to provide sworn statement of facts to the Courts or any other government agencies.
-Affidavits are usually sworn to before a Notary Public or before any other officer that has authority to administer an oath.
+An affidavit is a statement made under oath, claiming that a fact – or set of facts – is true to the best of the “affiant’s” knowledge.
+This sworn statement of facts is provided to the Courts or other government agencies to aid in proceedings like divorces, custody battles, and division of estate matters.
+Affidavits are usually sworn to before a Notary Public or before another officer that has authority to administer an oath.

 - If the affidavit will be submitted before the court, the caption of the case must be stated at the top.
 The case caption may be found on any of the pleadings filed by the parties in said case.
-The caption must include the name of the court, the county and the state, the names of the parties and the case number.
+The caption must include the name of the court, the county and the state, the names of the parties, and the case number.

-- Reference supporting documents by marking them as “exhibits”.
+- Reference supporting documents by marking them as “exhibits.”

 - Lastly, provide a notary signature block.

 While the above affidavit format serves many purposes, there are situation-specific affidavits to keep in mind that might serve you better.

 Some of the most common types of affidavits are: